-I feel that they knew something at the time but weren’t telling me.
-I tried to add my corporate credit card to my existing Uber account as a business card.
+The way they worded it made me feel like they knew something at the time but weren’t telling me.
+So I tried to add my card to my existing Uber account as a business card.

 That’s when I received this message:

 I tried multiple times and received the same message, they weren’t able to accept my card.
-Now, this is the only card I am supposed to use for work expenses for the trip.
-I tried reaching out to Uber support.
+Now, this is the only card I am supposed to use for work expenses.
+So I reached out to Uber support.
 The only option was to send a generic

 “payment problem” email to which I received a response in a few hours.

 We understand that it can be upsetting when you are unable to use your card, Joseph.
 Please allow me to further assist you here.

 While the Uber app accepts most standard payment methods, some cards and methods are not compatible and can’t be used with Uber.
 It looks like the payment method you used recently is not compatible with our billing processes.
 We highly suggest that you add another payment method directly to the app for you to be able to request a trip again.
 We accept most standard credit and debit cards, and a number of options including Apple Pay, Android Pay and PayPal.

 However, for you to use these payment methods, they should have a valid credit and debit card in them.
 You may also want to consider using Uber Gift Cards, this is a payment method that you can use even though you don’t have a valid card on your account.
 You can purchase it through this link.
 For more info on how to use Uber Gift Cards, click here.

 In case you have any other questions or concerns, please feel free to reach out to us via the in-app Help menu or by clicking on this link and selecting the related category for better assistance.

 I recently checked the Uber support site and the suggestions for when you’re having a problem adding a business card to your profile haven’t changed much.
 Their answer saying my corporate card isn’t compatible with their billing system and I should use another card wasn’t an option I wanted to use.
 So I did the next best thing; I opened an account with Lyft.